Decentralized Process Management (dFLOW)

 The next big step is the crossing of Blockchain technologies with all the various Process Managmenet capabilities, which is an extremely challenging agenda and there are a lot of current technical barriers to overcome.
 One example here is the characteristics of such processes being closely tied together with their ecosystem via consuming and providing service & event interfaces (even in a multi recursive way to each other) in such dynamics, volume & behavior, which together with the decentralization (replicaiton & repetition of the process logic) pattern is simply a big problem to resolve.

-dCentra has started a research & development initiative in this space to experiment and deliver products, where the decentralization and process management are possible in a certain context, under certain reasonable limitations, but still with significant value proposition to numerous Use Cases for various industries.
+dCentra has started an R&D initiative in this space to experiment an advanced method of developing decentralized applications, where the decentralization and process management are possible in a specific B2B context, under certain reasonable limitations, but still with significant value proposition to numerous Use Cases in various industries.

 One of our initial Proof-of-Concept in this venture combines a state-model engine with decentralization in a multi-party environment.
 This is achieved by using a state model (strictly limiting a simple BPMN "engine/parser" to state management capabilities) running in a decentralized fashion within the Hyperledger Fabric consortium blockchain platform.